The electric scooter war is on: 12 companies vie for 5 permits in San Francisco

 "San Francisco supports transportation innovation, but it cannot come at the price of public safety," San Francisco City Attorney Dennis Herrera said in a statement in May.
 "This permit program represents a thoughtful, coordinated and effective approach to ensure that San Francisco strikes the right balance."

-To get the permits, each company has to demonstrate that it'll provide user education on safe sidewalk riding and parking, be insured and have a privacy policy to safeguard users' information.
-The companies also need to share trip data with the city and offer a plan for low-income riders.
+To get the permits, each company has to demonstrate that it'll provide user education on not riding on sidewalks and safe parking habits.
+They also have to be insured and have a privacy policy to safeguard users' information.
+The companies additionally need to share trip data with the city and offer a plan for low-income riders.

 Uber, Lyft, Bird, Lime, Spin and Scoot all confirmed they applied for the permit.
 The deadline to apply was Thursday.
-The other six companies -- Razor, CycleHop, Uscooter, Ridecell, Ofo, Skip -- didn't immediately return requests for comment.
+The other six companies -- Razor, CycleHop, Uscooter, Ridecell, Ofo and Skip -- didn't immediately return requests for comment.
 The SFMTA also didn't return a request for comment.

 Of these 12 companies, only six are known to make or operate electric scooters -- Bird, Lime, Spin, Uscooter, Skip and Razor.
 Scoot rents out motorized scooters that look like mopeds.
 Other companies, like Ofo and CycleHop, operate public bicycle rental programs.
 Lyft is rumored to be getting into bike rentals too with a possible acquisition of Motivate.

 Uber applied for the San Francisco scooter permit under its dockless bike rental company, Jump.
-The ride-hailing service said it plans to offer electric scooters as part of its new direction to make Uber a complete transportation platform.
+The ride-hailing service said it plans to offer electric scooters as part of its new direction to become a complete transportation platform.

 "Bikes, perhaps scooters.
 I wanna get the bus network on.
 I wanna get the BART, or the Metro, et cetera, onto Uber," said Uber CEO Dara Khosrowshahi at Recode's Code Conference last week.
 "So, any way for you to get from point A to B."